spryker/spryker-docs/docs/marketplace/dev/front-end/ui-components-library/datasources/index.md

 ## Overview

 Datasources are responsible for providing any data to the system based on a given configuration.
-This allows backend systems to control where the data is coming from without changing the front-end (ex. table data, select options).
+This lets backend systems control where the data is coming from without changing the front-end (ex. table data, select options).

 Datasources are used in other components like Table, Select, Autocomplete.